-The Emergency Support Instrument enables the European Union to support its Member States when a crisis reaches exceptional scale and impact with wide-ranging consequences on the lives of citizens.
+The Emergency Support Instrument (ESI) enables the European Union to support its Member States when a crisis reaches exceptional scale and impact, with wide-ranging consequences on the lives of citizens.
 In April 2020, the Emergency Support Instrument was activated to help EU countries address the coronavirus pandemic.
-This Instrument had been activated once, in response to the refugee crisis in Europe back in 2016.
+ESI had been activated once before, in response to the 2016 refugee crisis in Europe.

 The coronavirus pandemic has led to a large-scale loss of life in the European Union and caused untold hardship for citizens.
-The EU has not faced a health crisis in its history on this scale or spreading at this speed.
-Addressing this exceptional situation effectively requires a coordinated strategy of different measures aimed at preserving lives, and preventing and alleviating human suffering.
+The EU had never faced in its history a health crisis of a similar scale, nor one spreading at this speed.
+Addressing this exceptional situation effectively requires a coordinated strategy of different measures aimed at saving lives, and preventing and alleviating human suffering.

-Solidarity is one of the main EU values among Member States.
-The Emergency Support Instrument allows the European Union to address the human and economic consequences of a crisis and funds actions that make a difference on the ground.
+Solidarity is a fundamental EU value, and the Emergency Support Instrument demonstrates it in practice.
+It allows the European Union to rapidly address the human and economic consequences of a crisis and fund actions that make a difference on the ground.

-In the context of the coronavirus pandemic, the EU Commission allocated €2.7 billion to support Member States in their immediate response, exit and recovery phases from the pandemic.
+Emergency support inside Europe can be provided in response to exceptional crises that result in severe and wide-ranging consequences for citizens in one or more EU Member States.
+In the context of the coronavirus pandemic, €2.7 billion has been allocated to support EU Member States in their immediate response, exit and recovery phases from the pandemic.

-The Emergency Support Instrument allows these funds to be directed to areas such as logistics, medical supplies, testing, vaccines, treatment, emergency aid, health care facilities and staff, industrial preparedness, and border management.
-The Instrument can support, among other things: the transport of patients and medical staff across EU Member States; the procurement of essential medicines; research and production of treatment and vaccines; development, purchase and distribution of testing supplies; conversion of production capacities of EU enterprises; and development of common health check measures at EU external borders.
+The Emergency Support Instrument allows funds to be directed to areas such as logistics, medical supplies, testing, vaccines, treatment, emergency aid, and health care facilities and staff.
+The Emergency Support Instrument can support, among other things, the transport of patients and medical staff across EU Member States; the procurement of essential medicines; research and production of treatment and vaccines; and the development, purchase and distribution of testing supplies.

-A first release of €220 million is allocated to three actions under the responsibility of the EU Humanitarian Aid and Civil Protection that focus mostly on transport:
+A first release of €220 million has been allocated to 3 actions under the responsibility of the EU Humanitarian Aid and Civil Protection, focusing mainly on transport:

-The EU will finance up to 100% of the eligible costs of these transport operations, depending of funds available.
+The EU will finance up to 100% of the eligible costs of these transport operations, depending on funds available.